Euramsia/personal-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: MSc in Neuroscience and Cognition
+    institution: Utrecht University
+    year: 2023
   - course: BSc in Molecular Biology
     institution: Graz University of Technology
     year: 2020